Chemotherapy for Hodgkin lymphoma

 Helping you manage side effects of chemotherapy for Hodgkin lymphoma

-Throughout your Hodgkin lymphoma treatment, your care team will use a combination of approaches to prevent or manage chemotherapy-related side effects.
+Throughout your Hodgkin lymphoma treatment, your care team may recommend a combination of approaches to prevent or manage chemotherapy-related side effects.

 Your doctor may prescribe certain drugs before you begin treatment to combat nausea or prevent infection.
 We’ll also do routine blood tests to monitor your blood cell counts.
 If your counts are low, we may use certain drugs or provide a transfusion to restore your counts to a normal level.